Reference documentation that never gets outdated

 Approach 2: Annotate your code

-Add documentation as annotations to your code.
+Add documentation as annotations directly in your code.
 Generate docs from it.

 Example: TypeScript with JSDoc